Your Town Councillors

 Dursley Town Council covers the Parish Boundary of Dursley and is sub-divided into three wards (Kingshill, Central and Highfields).
 There are 17 members who are re-elected every 4 years.

 Dursley Town Council is calling on residents, passionate about their community to stand in the local elections in 2020.
-The election will take place on the 7th May 2020.
+The election originally scheduled for May 2020 but postponed due to Covid-19 restrictions, will take place in May 2021 (subject to confirmation).

 What do councillors do?